 - PRINCIPLE: Right Risks are governed by a set of values that are both essential and virtuous.
 As mentioned, risks are essentially decisions, and when facing a decision of consequences, principles form a set of criteria against which the risk can be judged.
 The principles that Right Risk takers often use as the basis of their decision making include truth, justice, independence, freedom, mercy, compassion and responsibility.

 - PREROGATIVE: Right Risk taking involves the exercise of choice.
 Right Risk takers view the power to choose as a privilege, and then honor it as such.
 By consistently making choices at a conscious level, they are better able to make superior judgment calls at an instinctual level – in fast-moving situations.

 This article has been updated.
-It was originally published in the January/February 2004 issue of Experience Life.
+It originally appeared as “Right Risk” in the January/February 2004 issue of Experience Life.